 Also categorized under dreams is creativity.
 If you, by your leadership style, not only allow but also encourage your employees to use their personal creative touch and imagination to make daily tasks better and to learn more, you are an exemplary leader.

-A great leader understands and embraces the fact that learning is a lifelong process.
+A good leader understands and embraces the fact that learning is a lifelong process.
 He/she not only maintains his/her updated education, but also encourages his/her employees to do the same.

 An inspirational nurse leader provides ample on-the-job training and nursing education so that his/her employee can excel and provide the best patient care possible.
 Employees of an inspirational leader want to learn more to further themselves and their careers.